aframevr/aframe-site/src/_posts/hands-on-i.md

 Open the browser and enter the URL `localhost:8080` to find the index of steps.
 Append `step1` at the end of the URL path and click on the VR button on the bottom-right corner of the display to experience the project after step 1 is completed (or select step 1 in the list).

-The project is based on the [A-Frame SPA skeleton](https://github.com/delapuente/aframe-spa-skeleton); you can use this to quickly set up the barebones of a virtual reality single-page application with auto reload and publishing features.
+The project is based on the [A-Frame SPA skeleton](https://github.com/delapuente/aframe-spa-skeleton) that quickly bootstraps a virtual reality single-page application with auto reload and publishing features.
 Read the [a-frame-skeleton README file](https://github.com/delapuente/aframe-spa-skeleton#a-frame-spa-skeleton) for further information.

 ## Planning the demo

 The app’s initial aim was to provide a simulation of the process of backing up the contents of a chip from an in-car key reader device, which includes loosening the solder and removing the chip from a circuit board.
-As a reference, I was given a YouTube video showing the [complete in-real-life procedure](https://youtu.be/qFGX3AHVLqA?t=90).
+As a reference, I used a YouTube video showing the [complete in-real-life procedure](https://youtu.be/qFGX3AHVLqA?t=90).
 The video comprises several steps involving around eight different tools.
 For this series, I'm going to focus on the specific step of separating the chip from the circuit board.
 See a detailed sequence here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tHP2kX6aAZM?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>